mancjames/SportSee/README.md

 git clone https://github.com/mancjames/SportSee.git

-Inside this front-end repository, install dependencies:
+Inside this front-end repository, install dependencies using the following command:

-yarn install
+_yarn install_

-Launch front-end on port 3001(default):
+To launch front-end on port 3001(default), run the following command:

-'yarn start'
+_yarn start_

 Front-end is now rendered at URL http://localhost:3001.